retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 Step matrix intro
 =================

 Step matrix is a very powerful tool in retentioneering arsenal.
-It allows quickly get high-level understing of user behaviour.
+It allows to get quickly high-level understing of user behaviour.
+Step matrix has powerful customization options to tailor the output depending the goal of the analysis.

 To better understand how `step_matrix` works let's first consider intuitive example.
 Let's say we are analyzing web-store logs and have dataset with event logs from four user sessions with the following